JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 Once setup correctly the following will happen each time you push new updates to your package repository:

-- travis buildbots startup and run your tests;
+- Travis buildbots startup and run your tests in a test stage;
-- each buildbot will build the package docs using your `docs/make.jl` script;
+- after the test stage a single bot will start a new "deploy docs" stage;
-- a single buildbot will then try to push the generated docs back to GitHub.
+- if the building is successful the bot will try to push the generated docs back to GitHub.

 Note that the hosted documentation does not update when you make pull requests; you see updates only when you merge to `master` or push new tags.